georgebutter/bawd/README.md

  - TypeScript + React + Node (as a client and server mono repo deployed to two different dynos)
  - Jest
  - Yarn workspaces

+## Development

+Development notes are in the CONTRIBUTING.md